 A social media investigation reduces surveillance time by narrowing down a subject’s schedule and habits.

-In a rural neighborhood, residents are alert.
-They notice strange cars.
+In a rural neighborhood, residents are alert, they notice strange cars, making a private investigators job adapt to rural surveillance techniques.
 A private investigator needs to work hard to blend into the neighborhood.
 This includes possibly using decals like a magnetic sign to make the undercover vehicle appear as if it belongs in the neighborhood.
 In rural areas, contractors use magnetic signs to indicate their employer.
 This makes the private investigator avoid suspicion.

 Homes are often far from the road in a rural setting.
 That’s where a private investigator’s tools come in handy.

-A successful surveillance operation requires good technique and good tools.
+To be successful, private investigator surveillance techniques must include a thought out plan and good tools.
 A telephoto lens helps in rural situations because the PI can keep his distance while still capturing the images needed for a strong case.

 Clothing also matters.
 In a rural area, a hat or camouflage helps a PI blend into the landscape.
 Every little detail matters with surveillance.

-In an urban setting, a private investigator is prepared for various modes of transportation.
+Private investigator surveillance techniques in an urban setting should take in consideration modes of transportation.
 Cars, public transit, Uber, or walking may be used while tracking a subject.
 It’s unpredictable how a subject will get to his final destination.
 It’s even possible he will bike.

 On the plus side, it’s easier to get out of the car and walk the street.
 It’s not unusual to have a camera in an urban setting.
 To an alert neighbor, the private investigator will likely look like a tourist.

 However, traffic and crowds are a drawback in an urban setting.
-Surveillance requires quick thinking because it’s easy to lose the subject in a crowd.
+The best urban surveillance require quick thinking because it’s easy to lose the subject in a crowd.
 It’s also harder to follow a car in an urban setting where there is so much traffic.